 Captain Sam Agaiby

 As the Operations Bureau Commander, Captain Sam Agaiby is responsible for all uniformed Patrol personnel who respond to calls for service.
-During a typical Patrol Shift, there are officers assigned to each of our five Patrol Districts, which helps the Culver City Police Department maintain an impressive emergency response time of around three to three and one half minutes.
+During a typical Patrol Shift, there are officers assigned to each of our five Patrol Districts, which helps the Culver City Police Department maintain an impressive emergency response time of around three and one half minutes.

-Also assigned to the Operations Bureau are the Culver City Police Department’s K-9 Officers, our fully staffed “Type 1” jail facility, Animal Services, as well as all Traffic Enforcement including Motors, Accident Investigations, Commercial Enforcement, Parking Enforcement, and Red Light Photo Enforcement.
+Also assigned to the Operations Bureau are the Culver City Police Department’s K-9 Officers, our “Type 1” jail facility, Animal Services, as well as all Traffic Enforcement including Motors, Accident Investigations, Commercial Enforcement, Parking Enforcement, and Red Light Photo Enforcement.
 Captain Agaiby reports to the Assistant Chief of Police and acts as the appointing authority for personnel under his command.

 Biography - Captain Agaiby started his Law Enforcement career with Culver City as a Community Service Officer in 1993.
 He was hired as a Police Officer in 1994 and has worked Operations, Detectives and Vice/Narcotics.
 He was also assigned to several Los Angeles County multi-agency taskforces (LA IMPACT, CalMMET, and TRAP) responsible for investigating large-scale Money Laundering, Narcotics Distribution and Auto Theft crimes.
 He was promoted to Sergeant in January of 2008 and supervised Patrol Operations, the Special Victims Unit, the Crime Impact Team, and the Personnel and Training Section.
 He was promoted to Lieutenant in February of 2014 and managed Patrol Operations, as well as the Community Services Bureau.